DanielDev200/blog/content/blog/2020-08-04-event-review-double-header-mvp-and-the-role-of-ux-in-the-business-ecosystem.md

 ---
 title: "Event Review double header: MVP and The Role of UX In The Business Ecosystem"
 date: 2020-08-03T20:26:00.000Z
 description: I attended two events today.
-One was very informative.
-The other...was not.
+One was extremely informative.
+The other, just regularly informative.
 type: event
 ---
 As part of my transition into product management, I will be attending product management related events Monday through Thursday.
 But today, rather than decide on one, I attended two.